kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 The reason why you need to fetch again is, that the resulting terminology must come in sync with your latest changes to the meta data and instructional data in JSON.

+If you don't, there is a copy in your Start-Up-T installation that ... -> Only the latest copy fetched in your Start-Up-T installation will be used every time you repeat the next steps, like `npm run convert`

 - Do the conversion

 ```bash